smbct/smbct.github.io/series/x86_64_assembly/pt8.markdown

 call sfRenderWindow_destroy
 {% endhighlight %}

-We can see that the two other CSFML functions have only one argument which is the address of the window object (pointer), and do not return anything.
+We can see that the two other CSFML functions have only one argument which is the address of the window object 🪟 (pointer), and do not return anything.
 The complete code can be compiled with a Makefile entry similar to the one from our previous CSFML "hello world".
 It should now function exactly as the analog C program.

 ## Graphical Mandelbrot

-As we can now display an SFML window from assembly, it is time to actually draw the Mandelbrot set 🖍️!
+As we can now display an SFML window 🪟 from assembly, it is time to actually draw the Mandelbrot set 🖍️!
-We will first see how to draw pixel per pixel and display the result on the window.
+We will first see how to draw pixel per pixel in an image and display the result on the window.

 #### Drawing in SFML

-Although providing a complete tutorial on SFML is not the goal of this chapter, it is still important to see how drawing works in this library 📝.
+Although providing a complete tutorial on SFML is not the goal of this chapter, it is still important to see how drawing 👾 works in this library 📝.
 We actually need to manipulate 3 different type of objects in our code in order to achieve the drawing.

 - The first object type is `sfImage`.
 It allows to store and manipulate an array of pixel.

 - The second one is `sfTexture`.
-It is also used to store pixels but this object is actually stored on the graphics card side, in order to speed up the display.
+It is also used to store pixels but this object is actually stored on the graphics card side, in order to speed up the display 🖥️.

 - The third oblect to manipulate is `sfSprite`.
 Although the `sfTexture` object already prepare an image to be displayed on the screen by the hardware, it is still necessary to provide additional options such as its coordinates and its rotation.
 This type is used to store these information so that several graphical object with the same texture can be manipulated sepatately.